Metaplay logo

 What's more, your game config system should allow for deep segmentation based on different player behavior.
 It goes without saying that you won't know how your players are going to behave until you've launched the game and have a fair amount of people playing it, so your game configs need to handle the ability to constantly build and iterate on new segments, as well as A/B test them against one another, and even A/B test different content delivered to the same segments.

-When LiveOps is the bread-and-butter mobile games today, it’s crucial that developers get this tooling right.
+When LiveOps is the bread-and-butter of mobile games today, it's crucial that developers get this tooling right.
 Building them from scratch is of course no mean feat, so studios should look for robust LiveOps tooling providers like Metaplay to build this for them, and allow developers to focus on what they do best - make great games.

 This is almost an extension of the above, such is the state of mobile games today and the fact that customizable game data and economy pipelines are so deeply embedded in modern LiveOps tooling.

 But to expand strictly on the data management side a little more, rather than the more player-facing LiveOps side - as your game grows in complexity, the size of your team grows too (more about that in Part Four).
-This makes managing the game design and economy data hard - and there are no off-the-shelf tools for managing this it a large scale.
+This makes managing the game design and economy data hard - and there are no off-the-shelf tools for managing this at a large scale.

 That means you need tools for building data-driven and live-updateable games that leverage existing editors like Google Sheets in a way that gives you complete build and update control, almost as if you were shipping a full App Store update.